Mining Data and Statistics

 The Registered Mines in New Mexico Web Map provides an interactive map symbolized by commodities with additional layers referencing land surface management areas and the public land survey system (PLSS).
 Information about the mines can be viewed in a pop-up or table.
 There is a measurement tool and search bar for address or place to navigate around the map.
 Users can add markers, drawings, and text on the map.
 The map can be printed, exported as a PDF, or shared with a link.

-Legacy uranium mines (LUM) are prospects or properties that produced or were developed to produce uranium.
-The inventory, 2006-2010, only included mines that had verifiable uranium production, and that have been deserted, are no longer maintained, or are inactive.
-Points represent the location of surface disturbance associated with legacy uranium mines in New Mexico.
+Abandoned Uranium Mines (AUMs) are prospects or properties that produced or were developed to produce uranium.
+The inventory, updated 2024, includes all Uranium Mines and Mills that had verifiable uranium production in the state of New Mexico.
+Points represent the location of surface disturbance associated with AUMs.
 The mine ID may represent several associated disturbances.
-All locations have not been field verified.

-The Legacy Uranium Dashboard includes a central map of the legacy uranium mines in New Mexico.
+The Formerly Operating Uranium Mine and Mill Sites Dashboard includes a central map of the AUMs in New Mexico.
 Graphs and indicators give quick access to summary analyses.
 It provides several ways to navigate the map, search for location, and expose information about the mines.
-Sections that provide data sources and a dashboard user guide are included.
+Sections that provide data sources and dashboard instructions can be found on the left side of the web application.

 The mining operation information in the Mine Registrations portion of the search engine was collected under the authority of NMSA, 1978, Chapter 69, by the Mine Registration, Reporting and Safeguarding (MRRS) Program of the Mining and Minerals Division (MMD).
 It is the sole responsibility of mine operators to register any mine, mill, smelter, pit, quarry or other mining facility with MRRS prior to the start of operations; to notify MRRS of operational changes; and to accurately and periodically report data as required under the statute and attendant regulation.
 Information in this portion of MMD’s website is based on data that is reported to MMD by mine operators.
 While MMD reviews the reported data for completeness and accuracy, anyone using this information should be aware that it does not originate with MMD.